 All that sunshine is concentrated on an area of land approximately 240 kilometres from east to west and 40 kilometres from north to south, so it's relatively easy to explore the whole area within a short time, especially since the roads are so good, and they have excellent bus services throughout the area.

 The Portuguese are famed for their warmth towards visitors, though the national character is somewhat different from the effusiveness found in many Mediterranean countries.
-Portuguese people have a quiet sincerity and unfussy friendliness that is very endearing, and draws hundreds of thousands of people back to the county year after year, to stay in our luxury villas in Portugal.
+Portuguese people have a quiet sincerity and unfussy friendliness that is very endearing and draws hundreds of thousands of people back to the county year after year, to stay in our luxury villas in Portugal.

 Its presence has shaped the national character, making the Portuguese a seafaring and exploratory nation; its bounty has influenced the cuisine, with fresh seafood being ever-present on most restaurant menus - and its ceaseless movement forever draws visitors to the Algarve's magnificent coastline, which creates the very best memories for most visitors to this beguiling region.